 Before commencing, ensure that the database table storing the error code data is empty.

-Select the Create Error Code command from the Workflow Error Message Menu.
+In admin module, select the Workflow Error Message Menu .
 Add the error code data as shown in Figure 3.8.

+Click on Save button

-Use View Error Code command from the Workflow Error Message Menu to check that the error code has been successfully entered into the database.
+Use View Error list to check that the error code has been successfully entered into the database.

 Print out the screen shots of the following error codes to demonstrate the correct data was stored:

 Error 101: Cylinder has a crack